Gonzales County, Texas: History

-The colony sends delegates to conventions (1832–1835) to discuss disagreements with Mexico.

-September – The Mexican government views the conventions as treason.
-Troops are sent to Gonzales to retrieve the cannon.

-October 2 – The Battle of Gonzales becomes the first shots fired in the Texas Revolution.
-The colonists put up armed resistance, with the cannon pointed at the Mexican troops, and above it a banner proclaiming, "Come and take it".
-Commemoration of the event becomes the annual "Come and Take It Festival".

-October 13 – December 9 – Siege of Bexar becomes the first major campaign of the Texas Revolution.
+In 1835, the colony sent delegates to conventions (1832–1835) to discuss disagreements with Mexico.
+The Mexican government viewed the conventions as treason, so troops were sent to Gonzales in September 1832 to retrieve the cannon.
+On October 2, the Battle of Gonzales became the first shots fired in the Texas Revolution.
+The colonists put up armed resistance, with the cannon pointed at the Mexican troops, and above it a banner proclaimed, "Come and Take It".
+Commemoration of the event became the annual "Come and Take It Festival".
+From October 13 – December 9, the Siege of Bexar became the first major campaign of the Texas Revolution.